-Immediately have the service performed, and make sure to reset the display as described on the following.
+Immediately have the service performed, and make sure to reset the display as described as follows.

 Maintenance Main Items and Sub Items

 All maintenance items displayed on the information display are in code.
 For an explanation of these maintenance codes, see page 313.